 The Dajani Family

 The prominent Dajani family is deeply rooted in the history of Palestine especially in the Holy City of Jerusalem.
 Originally from the heartland of the Arabian Peninsula.
 In Jerusalem, the family was entrusted by the Ottoman Empire Suleiman the Magnificent as the Custodian's of Prophet David's Mausoleum at the Mount of Prophet David.
-Sheikh Ahmad al-Dajani was the head of the Sufis in Jerusalem at that time, and was recognized as a reputed religious leader.
-He was appointed by the Sultan to be the custodian of Prophet David's Mausoleum.
-He died in 969 Hijri (1561 AD) in Jerusalem, and was buried at the Mamilla Cemetery.
-His big shrine, and the rooms attached to it are still there till the present time.
+Sheikh Ahmad al-Dajani was recognized as a reputed religious leader, and was appointed by the Sultan to be the custodian of Prophet David's Mausoleum.
+He died in 969 A.H. in Jerusalem, and was buried at Mamilla Cemetery.

-On the current site, verse 26 of chapter 38 of the Koran was chosen to be on the silken cover of Prophet David, " O David, surely we have made thee a ruler in the land, so judge between men justly".
+On the current site, verse 26 of chapter 38 of the Qur'an was chosen to be on the silken cover of Prophet David, " O David, surely we have made thee a ruler in the land, so judge between men justly".
 This remained over David's Shrine for over several centuries with love, and respect, until removed on the 18th of May 1948 by the Israelis.
 Houses, buildings, cemetery, and real estate that mainly belong to the Dajani family surround the site.
 After the fall of the site in 1948 in the hands of the Israelis; the family was expelled from the site, and the family houses were converted to a Jewish Yeshiva, and dwellings for the new settlers.
-The mosque on the first floor was converted to a synagogue, and the family cemetery was desecrated.
+The mosque on the first floor was converted to a synagogue.

 Members of the Dajani family maintained the tradition of offering a free dinner to pilgrims passing through Jerusalem to and from Mecca, until the end of the British Mandate, and the occupation of the site by Israel.
 The family was granted large areas of land held in trust.
 A tithe of the produce was paid to the family to spend it on charitable services.
 The tithe was collected by Ottoman administrators and continued to be collected under the British mandate, and later by the Jordanian adminstration until the June 1967 Arab-Israeli war.